Angatar/https-redirect/README.md

 `docker run --name https-redirect -d -p 80:80 d3fk/https-redirect`

-In case you also need to redirect requests from port 8080 in addition to the port 80 towards https you cans simply run:
+In case you also need to redirect requests from port 8080 in addition to the port 80 towards https you can simply run:

 `docker run --name https-redirect -d -p 80:80 -p 8080:80 d3fk/https-redirect`